Technical Essays

 December 16, 2025

 Your multi-agent system is failing.
 But how do you describe what's wrong?
 "The agents are... not working together" doesn't help your debugging session.
-You need a diagnostic vocabulary—precise terms that map symptoms to root causes to solutions.
-The Problem with Ad-Hoc Diagnosis Most teams describe …
+You need a diagnostic vocabulary, precise terms that map symptoms to root causes to solutions.
+I spent three hours debugging why my AWS VPC peering …

 Read more →